How to Prune Clematis

 Here are some hints.

 Group 1 There is an old gardening saying "If it flowers before June, don't prune."
 This applies equally to Clematis.
-Those which flower early in the year, from February until early May are going to be Clematis alpina, macropetala and montana, which for pruning purposes, are all 'Group 1' The flowers are on growth made the previous year which means this type of Clematis must not be pruned early in the year in the spring, or you will cut off the buds and branches on which the flowers are forming, and cut off the potential flowers.
-This group is an exception within the Clematis group, as it does not require routine annual pruning and will flower happily without pruning.
-Clematis can be pruned if needed, but always after flowering, to tidy up or contain within a growing space.
+Those Clematis which flower early in the year, from February until early May are going to be Clematis alpina, macropetala and montana, which for pruning purposes, are all 'Group 1' The flowers are on growth made the previous year ( old wood) which means this type of Clematis must not be pruned early in the year in the spring.
+To do so will cut off the buds and branches on which the flowers are forming, and cut off the potential flowers.
+This group 1 Clematis do not require routine annual pruning and will flower happily without pruning.
+If needed, prune Group 1 after flowering to tidy it up or keep it within a growing space.

-Group 2 The next group of Clematis are very popular because they have large showy blooms and can be identified because they flower in early summer May and June, and are varieties such as 'Nelly Moser', (Image above center) 'The President Niobe' and are all known as "Group 2"
+Group 2 The next group of Clematis is very popular because they have large showy blooms.
+You can identify a group 2 Clematis by the fact that it flowers in early summer May and June.
+This group includes varieties such as 'Nelly Moser', (Image above center) 'The President Niobe' and are all known as "Group 2"

 If you make a note when in the year your Clematis flowers you can make a judgement on how to prune it.